markusfaglum/AMS-Expert-Advisor-Version4.2/README.md

 # Advanced-Market-Structure-Expert-Advisor-Version 4.2

 This is an expert advisor using a startegy based on a very simplified understanding of Advanced Market Structure.
 It finds the extreme high looking back X amount of bars.
-From the high looks back until it finds the first bar that closed lower than it opened.
+Then from the high looks back until it finds the first bar that closed lower than it opened.
 If the current bar closes below the lowest price between the extreme high and the first down bar, an order is placed at that price with a stop loss at the extreme high.
 The reverse is done for a short.

 Inputs:
 - Several pattern filters calculated in precentage of the current price
 - Takeprofit based on risk to reward
 - Trailing Stop Loss
 - Supertrend indicator
-- Variable lot size based on precentage of account to risk
+- Variable lot size based on precentage of account balance to risk
 - Martingale strategy
 - 11 adjusatble inputs in total